Etash47/Robotics-2D-Mapping-DJI-Mavic-Drone/README.md

 1. Lauch Webots Maze File
 2. Press Play
 3. Click Within the Simulation Window
 4. The Drone should be starting up.
+This drone will fly to a fixed height.

 The following are helpful keyboard commands to navigating the Drone Flight and Camera Position: